Skip to main content

 • SMO 2: International Education Standards

 The Law of the Iraqi Union of Accountants and Auditors No. 185, 1969 (as amended in 1973) outlines basic requirements for professional accountants in Iraq.
 The Iraqi Union of Accountants and Auditors (IUAA), alongside other entities such as the Ministry of Higher Education’s Accounting Sector Committee and the Arab Institute of Certified Public Accountants (ARICPA), are responsible for adopting and implementing initial and continuing professional development requirements in the jurisdiction further.
-As of the date of this assessment, the extent of alignment with 2019 IES at the jurisdiction level needs to be established.
+Specifically, IUAA reports to participate in the Accounting Sector Committee (ASC) to align university accountancy curricula with revised IES, working with Iraqi universities and the Ministry of Higher Education.
+IUAA collaborates with ARICPA to provide post-qualification education for professional accountants, including a five-year program with rigorous practical and theoretical requirements.

-IUAA indicates that it has mandated 20–40 hours of CPD for auditors, while non-auditors are not required to fulfill any CPD requirements.
+IUAA indicates that it has mandated 20–40 hours of CPD every three (3) years for auditors and will conduct a randomized sample audit to ensure compliance.
+Non-auditors are not required to fulfill any CPD requirements.
 Consequently, its CPD requirements require further alignment with IES, and it remains unclear if IUAA is executing plans to mandate CPD requirements for non-auditors.
-IUAA reports to conduct an annual random audit for a sample among its auditor members to ensure compliance.

-IUAA is encouraged to provide an update on activities for full alignment with the revised 2019 requirements (effective January 2021) at the jurisdiction level.
-Specific actions to close gaps need to be developed and included in its SMO Action Plan.
-The IES Checklist and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.
+IUAA is encouraged to review and compare the existing education requirements in Iraq with the revised 2019 IES requirements (effective January 2021) for all professional accountants.
+The IES Checklist (available in Arabic) and the Accountancy Education E-Tool developed by IFAC may be used to conduct an assessment and to consider available implementation support materials.
+Specific actions to close gaps—such as CPD requirements—need to be developed and included in its SMO Action Plan.

 Current Status: Execute